International Business Growth Advisor & Certified Scaling Up Coach

-Herb Cogliano is now spear heading his own advisory practice based on the award-winning books Scaling Up and the Rockefeller Habits.
-As a business growth advisor and experienced CEO Scaling Up practitioner, he has learned firsthand what it takes to overcome many business challenges.
+Herb Cogliano spearheads his own advisory practice based on the award-winning books Scaling Up and the Rockefeller Habits.
+As an international business growth advisor and experienced CEO Scaling Up practitioner, he has learned firsthand what it takes to overcome many business challenges.
 Herb is pursuing his passion of working with leaders of growth companies to achieve freedom by helping them create industry leading strategies and flawless execution within their organizations.

 Herb was formerly CEO of Sullivan and Cogliano Designers, a 53-year privately held family owned, Technology Staffing and Workforce Solutions firm and in 1993, he also founded the Sullivan and Cogliano education business.

 A resident of Westford, Herb graduated from Westford Academy in 1983, and received his BSBA from Boston College in 1987 and his MBA from University of Massachusetts (International Honor Society Beta Gamma Sigma) in 2016.